gbxyz/rdnsd/README.md

 # OPTIONS

-The following command line options are supported.
+The following command line options are supported:

 - `--help`